ALT TAGS ON BACKGROUND IMAGES

 Cybersecurity Incident Response

-If you believe you are currently experiencing a cybersecurity incident, please fill out the form to contact CDW’s cybersecurity experts.
+If you believe you are currently experiencing a cybersecurity incident, fill out the form to contact CDW Canada's cybersecurity experts.

-The recommendations on this page follow the guidance provided by two key bodies: The National Institute of Standards and Technology (NIST) (a U.S. government organization that develops standards for technical fields) and the SANS Incident Response process.
+The guidance on this page follows two trusted bodies.
+The National Institute of Standards and Technology (NIST), a U.S. government organization that sets standards for technical fields, and the SANS Incident Response process.

 Understanding Incident Response and Digital Forensics